Magdi Yacoub: Later career

 He retired from the National Health Service in 2001 at the age of 65.

-In 2006 he led a complex operation which required removing a transplant heart from a person whose own heart had recovered.
-The original heart had not been removed during transplant surgery nearly a decade earlier, in the hope it might recover.
+In 2006, he led a complex operation that involved removing a transplant heart from a patient whose own heart had recovered.
+The original heart had not been removed during the transplant surgery nearly a decade earlier, with the hope that it might eventually recover.

 In April 2007, it was reported that a British medical research team led by Yacoub had grown part of a human heart valve from stem cells.

+In January 2025, he unveiled a revolutionary "living valve" for heart patients.
+The biodegradable valve would integrate with the body, allowing cells to form a fully functional, natural valve that would grow with the patient, reducing the need for future surgeries and immune rejection.

+In March 2025, he was interviewed by Jim Al-Khalili for the BBC's The Life Scientific.

 Charities

-In 1995, Yacoub founded the charity Of Ahmed Sherif "Chain of Hope", through which he continued to operate on children, and through which the provision of heart surgery for correctable heart defects are made possible in areas without specialist cardiac surgery units.
+In 1995, Yacoub founded the charity "Chain of Hope" in honor of Ahmed Sherif, through which he continued to perform surgeries on children.
+This organization facilitates heart surgery for correctable heart defects in areas lacking specialist cardiac surgery units.

 He is also the head of the Magdi Yacoub Global Heart Foundation, co-founded with Ahmed Zewail and Ambassador Mohamed Shaker in 2008, which launched the Aswan Heart project and founded the Aswan Heart Centre the following year.